Overview and app types

 - Health apps which are not classified as medical devices which might, for example, help to support a discussion with a clinician, but would not determine the treatment decision, e.g. an app that recorded or accessed data without complex calculations (e.g. an electronic health record or a simple step-monitoring app).

-The NHS Apps Library includes a selection of tools that have met some NHS-set standards.
-Many of these apps have also made use of NHS Patient Facing Services (also known as ‘GP online services’) features.
+Many of apps developers have made use of NHS Patient Facing Services (also known as ‘GP online services’) features.

 Apps with pharmacy-related functionality